jr-cologne/db-class/README.md

 The following arguments exist:

 #### SQL Query (`$sql`)
-The sql to perform the query to the database. (required)
+The SQL to perform the query to the database. (required)

 For example: